NEWS SPRING + SUMMER 2025

 Local foods are an important part of the Johnson County community and economy.
 Visit the Local Foods page for more information.

-Several of the smaller towns were visited and evaluated by the Iowa Downtown Resource Center (part of the Iowa Economic Development Authority) in spring 2023 as part of a three-day tour that included an overall presentation.
+Spring 2023: Several of the smaller cities in the county were visited and evaluated by the Iowa Downtown Resource Center in spring 2023 as part of a three-day tour that included an overall presentation.
 Follow-up written reports provided details on issues common to Hills, Lone Tree, Oxford, Solon, Swisher and Tiffin, along with specific needs and recommendations for each community.
-Contact Sarah Thompson at ICAD for more information by clicking here.
+The resource center is part of the Iowa Economic Development Authority.

 Urban Revitalization